ooanishoo/ooanishoo/docs/uses.md

 # What are my weapons?

-I love sharing the tools and resources that I use daily.
-I'm a big fan of [Wes Bos](https://wesbos.com/)'s [uses.tech](https://uses.tech/) page.
-I've been inspired by his page to create my own.
-I'll try to keep this page updated as much as possible.
+I love discovering new tools and resources that can power my productivity.
+Here's a peek into the tools and technologies that I use and recommend.
+If you know a pro tip, I'm all ears!

 ## Tech